How to Choose and Site a Bird Nesting Box

 Nest Box Maintenance: Keep It Safe and Inviting

-A clean box is far more likely to be reused.
-Once the breeding season is over (usually by October or November).
-Open the box and carefully remove old nesting material.
-This helps prevent mites, fleas, and wasps from settling in.
+A nice, clean bird box is far more likely to be reused each year.
+Once the breeding season is over (usually by October or November), open the box and carefully remove old nesting material.
+Cleaning this out now will help to prevent mites, fleas, and wasps from settling in.

-- Don’t add nesting materials - birds prefer to collect their own.
+• Don’t add nesting materials, thinking you will encourage the birds to nest - birds prefer to collect their own.

-- Mount the box at least 1.5–2 metres high to keep it out of reach of predators.
+• Mount the box at least 1.5 to 2 metres high or more to keep it out of reach of predators.

-- If it is unused after two breeding seasons, try moving it to a new location.
+• If the nesting box has not been used after two breeding seasons, try moving it to a new location.

-- A quick rinse with hot water or a mild, eco-friendly disinfectant will keep the space safe for the next residents.
+• A quick rinse with hot water or a mild, eco-friendly disinfectant will keep the box safe for the next residents.

 A Small Box, a Big Impact

-Putting up a nesting box for garden birds might seem like a small step, but it can have a huge impact.
-You’re giving birds a safe place to rest, nest, and raise their young, while bringing the joy of nature closer to your home.
+Putting up a wooden nesting box for garden birds might seem like a small step when bird populations are declining, but it can have a huge impact.
+You’re giving birds a safe place to rest their weary heads, nest in comfort and safety, and raise their babies, while bringing nature closer to your home.

-With a little planning and care, your garden can become a thriving bird-friendly habitat supporting wildlife for years to come.
+Plan what you can do in your garden, and you could have a thriving bird-friendly habitat supporting wildlife for years to come.